data-intuitive/viash_docs/namespaces.md

 The components that come with `viash` are handled using these scripts with only one difference: Instead of using `target/` as the build directory, we use `bin/`.

-In combination with the logic in the `build_viash_namespace` component, this means that we end up with the script under `bin/` directly which makes sense for the `viash` stuff.
+In combination with the logic in the `build_namespace` component, this means that we end up with the script under `bin/` directly which makes sense for the `viash` stuff.

 ### Documentation

 Documentation can be generated for the target builds by using the script:

 ```
-❯ bin/viash_doc_namespace --help
+❯ bin/viash-doc_namespace --help
 Generate namespace documentation based on the effective contents of
 the target/ build directory (or different if configured like this).